sqlcipher/sqlcipher-android/README.md

 Currently, SQLCipher for Android uses NDK version "23.0.7599858".

-## External dependencies:
+## <a name="external-dependencies" />External dependencies:

 This repository is not batteries-included.
-Specificially, you will need to build `libcrypto.a`, the static library from OpenSSL using the NDK for the [supported platforms](#compatibility), and bundle the top-level `include` folder from OpenSSL.
+Specifically, you will need to build `libcrypto.a`, the static library from OpenSSL using the NDK for the [supported platforms](#compatibility), and bundle the top-level `include` folder from OpenSSL.
 Additionally, you will need to build a SQLCipher amalgamation.
 These files will need to be placed in the following locations:

 ```
 <project-root>/sqlcipher/src/main/jni/sqlcipher/android-libs/armeabi-v7a/libcrypto.a